Samsung Gear Sport – everything you need to know

 The Gear Sport is available in two colors, black and blue and comes with reinforced Gorilla Glass, interchangeable straps and a lightweight frame.
 The biggest distinguishing feature from this smartwatch however, is the rotating bezel.
 This new design aimed at improving user experience, minimizes the time users will spend touching the face of the watch.
 Through the bezel, users can change settings or reply to texts, check the battery level and adjusting the volume.
 The streamlined process is designed with user experience in mind.

 Are you interested in purchasing a smartwatch?
-Let us know in the comments below or tweet us at @JustAskGemalto.
-You can also see how we have partnered with Samsung before to help enable their other smartwatches.
+Let us know in the comments below, or see how we have partnered with Samsung before to help enable their other smartwatches.